trrei/radix-example-workshop-2/www/README.md

 # WWW

 A small web front-end built using ReactJS.
-It should query the Echo module for a random password and Radix runtime information.
-Request from the client running in browser will go through the www component, where requests will be forward to Echo api.
+It should query the Echo module for a passwords and Radix runtime information.

+Request from the browser client will go through the www web server (nginx), where requests will be forward to Echo api.
 This is done since the Echo api should not be exposed to internet (and we dont have to setup CORS rules).

 ## Mock data